fter

 However, John Seacome's Chester Guide, published around 1828, tells us that, "The Sadler's Tower was taken down in 1780; and the abutment, being the occasion of a great nuisance to the residence of Griffith Rowlands Esquire immediately opposite, from the number of idle and disorderly characters who were in the habit of congregating there of an evening, that gentleman obtained permission from the Corporation to take it down and continue the wall at his own expense, in February 1828".

-Griffith Rowlands was a surgeon who practised in Chester and who died in May 1828, a few months after obtaining permission to remove the venerable remains adjoining his property and before the work was completed.
+This Griffith Rowlands was a surgeon who practised in Chester and who died in May 1828, a few months after obtaining permission to remove the venerable remains adjoining his property and before the work was completed.

-Actually, the foundations of the old Sadler's Tower are said to lie beneath the gardens of the attractive brick cottage we see on the left.
+Actually, the foundations of the old Sadler's Tower are said to lie beneath the gardens of the attractive brick cottage we see on the right.
 Built in the early 19th century, it is the sole survivor of a group of similar houses which formerly stood here and which may just be seen in the McGahey aerial view mentioned above.
 Originally occupied by a stonemason employed in the adjoining works next to the canal, it has since been used for a number of diverse purposes, including cafe, massage parlour- and, until recently, as a contemporary art gallery.
 But, at the time of writing, the premises have recently become home to a hairdressers and, sadly, much of the period charm of the house and garden is no more.

-Reader Sue Jones wrote to tell us that, as a young girl, she remembered that another, smaller cottage once stood next door to this one.
+Reader Sue Johns wrote to tell us that, as a young girl, she remembered that another, smaller cottage once stood next door to this one.
 It was dark and dilapidated and she recalled that she was scared of it, considering it rather a 'haunted house'.
-Next door again to this was a stonemason's yard, the access to which was via a gateway that still exists today, albeit firmly nailed closed and leading to nothing but a car park.
+Next door again to this was a stonemason's yard, the access to which was via a gateway that still exists today, albeit firmly nailed closed and leading to nothing but a modern car park.
 In this yard, just inside the gate, she recalled being shown a small memorial stone, upon which was inscribed "Dedicated to my dog Spot, killed by a diabolical Welchman".

 Was poor Spot the stonemason's dog?
 What caused the 'diabolical Welchman' to do what he did?
 We'd love to hear from anyone who remembers the stone or who can tell us more about it..